 We Are Co-Creators

 So what does it mean to be a god or goddess?
-Classic mythology explains that besides there being a “Supreme Being” (God), when the universe was created, there came into existence supernatural beings (gods and goddesses), that became the co-creations of the universe (including planets, trees, water, and all living things).
-These co-creators are you and me in our soul-level consciousness—before we fell into more and more dense levels of human awareness.
+Classic mythology explains that, besides there being a “Supreme Being” (God), when the universe was created, there came into existence supernatural beings (gods and goddesses), that became the co-creators of the universe (including planets, trees, water, and all living things).
+These co-creators are YOU and ME in our soul-level consciousness—before we fell into more and more dense levels of human awareness.